spacecatpixel/lokidocs/docs/LokiServices/Messenger/Messenger.md

 ## Messenger Encryption and Authentication

-Once a message chain is established, Loki Messenger enforces Perfect Forward Secrecy (PFS) and Deniable Authentication (DA).
+Once a message chain is established, Session enforces Perfect Forward Secrecy (PFS) and Deniable Authentication (DA).
 PFS and DA are key concepts of the Off The Record (OTR)  messaging  protocol.
 Centralised  services,  such  as Signal and WhatsApp, use off the existing Tox protocol, which is a distributed, peer-to-peer instant messaging protocol that uses the highly audited [NaCl library](https://nacl.cr.yp.to/).

 PFS enables resistance from attacks where a long-term key is exposed.
 A new shared encryption key is used for each session, so if a single session key is revealed, the whole message chain  is  not  compromised.
 If a third-party wanted  to  break  the  encryption  of  a  message chain they would need to obtain the keys for every individual session.
-PFS ensures that Loki Messenger is extremely difficult to compromise when compared to existing methods, such as
+PFS ensures that Session is extremely difficult to compromise when compared to existing methods, such as
 Pretty Good Privacy (PGP) encryption, where only one long-term key pair is required to compromise the whole message chain.

 DA refers to the ability for two parties to prove to each other that they are the sender of each new message.
 However, a third-party cannot ascertain who the true sender of any message is.
 When using DA, Message Authentication Codes (MACs) are published after each session, allowing third-parties to plausibly create messages that appear as if they originate from the senders public address.
 When correctly implemented, it is impossible for any third-party to prove that a sender of a specific message was the actual sender.